dimforge/nphysics/README.md

 has not be written/tested with those in thought.

 See the [ndemo](https://github.com/sebcrozet/ndemo) project for demonstrations.
-There is also a short video available [here](http://youtu.be/CANjXZ5rocI).
+There is also a short [demonstration video](http://youtu.be/CANjXZ5rocI).

 ## Why another multiphysics engine?
 There are a lot of multiphysics engine out there.